Nyiko24/HTML-CSS-Playful-Profile-Website/README.md

 # HTML-CSS-Playful-Profile-Website

-Created a very simple html and css website showcase my skills.
+Created a very simple html and css website to showcase my skills.

 Here's the link to go through the website - (https://nyiko24.github.io/HTML-CSS-Playful-Profile-Website/)